-Education Finance Analyst Program Announces Selections for its Second Cohort
+Education Finance Analyst Program Announces Selections for Its Second Cohort

 "Congratulations to these dynamic young professionals on their accomplishments to date and their decision to join the EFA program," says Carrie Stewart, managing partner of Afton Partners.
 "Afton and our client partners will be better for the talent and lived experience of our newest colleagues."

-"We are thrilled to launch the second and expanded Education Finance Analyst cohort, a program which advances the common thread of our organizations' missions to ensure all students have access to a high-quality public education," shared CEO of Civic Builders, David Umanksy.
-"We know this diverse and talented group of professionals will bring tremendous insight and passion to our work."
+"We are thrilled to launch the second, expanded EFA cohort, a program which advances the common thread of our organizations' missions to ensure all students have access to a high-quality public education," shared CEO of Civic Builders, David Umanksy.
+"This talented group of professionals will bring tremendous insight and passion to our work."

 Meet EFA's 2023 class: